Interaction Studio Classic Only

 In an ideal world, your application would satisfy the needs of your customers to the point where they’d never stop using your solution.
 As anyone in the SaaS business can attest, churn is an unfortunate reality.
 The good news is that when a customer does express interest in leaving, there may be opportunity to save the relationship, but you need act quickly.
-With Evergage you can monitor a customer’s activities – including if someone clicks “cancel” – and respond instantaneously (within your application).
+With Interaction Studio you can monitor a customer’s activities – including if someone clicks “cancel” – and respond instantaneously (within your application).

 Create a segment of users who have clicked Cancel My Contract but are still customers.

 The main goal with the messages is to have someone be in the segment of “people who have clicked cancel but are customers.”
 This segment will be relevant for either the group who see the first campaign or the second campaign.
 You would have a control group on the campaign so you would able to see the lift over control of people who see the message and stay / return as a customer versus those who do not see the message.

 There are a number of steps to create this beginner-level campaign.

 - First, you need to track the “Cancel My Contract” button within your application.
 By assigning an action to the button, as soon as someone clicks it, a message can be represented.